ITU-BDSA23-GROUP27/Chirp/docs/report.md

 3. Upon signing in, there might be a situation where you will be asked to authenticate  via the mobile GitHub Authentication app.
 This shouldn’t happen by default, but it could still happen as we have encountered it before.
 Then you will have to authorize it yourself from the phone (if the timer runs out on the UI test while trying to authenticate  from your phone, you could increase the timer in UnitTest1.cs line 77 (currently set to 4 seconds)).

-In most cases, the first situation will occur where you are not required to do more other than running the test.
+In most cases, the first situation will occur where you are not required to do more other than running the test after configuring your login.